paulrosen/abcjs/README.md

 * ABC 1.6 is pretty much implemented.
 * Many of the new features of ABC 2.1 are being implemented now.
-* Midi playback is at a very early stage and does not yet feature ornamentation, dynamics, chords or multi voice.
-* Midi playback will not work in Internet Explorer.
+* Because of browser and Quicktime changes in the last few years, midi support is spotty.
+The midi data is created and can be downloaded, but may not be able to play in the browser.

 # API Changes for Version 1.11